aadityapulastya/P3-431/README.md

 # Hoops CLI

-  This repository contains the necessary files to run HoopsCLI.
+  This repository contains the necessary files to run the HoopsCLI.
 It includes CSV files, a SQL file, and a Python script.

 ## Installation

 To run the program, follow these steps:

-1. **Install PostgreSQL**: If you haven't already, install PostgreSQL onto your machine.
-You can download it from the [official PostgreSQL website](https://www.postgresql.org/download/).
+1. **Install PostgreSQL**

-2. **Set Up Python Environment**: Make sure you have Python installed on your machine.
-Additionally, install the necessary packages by running:
+2. **Set Up Python Environment**: Make sure you have psycopg2 installed.
+If not, execute this command in your terminal.
+This will install the program into your Python enviornment.

    ```bash
    pip install psycopg2